violetto-rose/violetto-rose.github.io/Gen-AI/programs/ipc-chatbot.md

 # Build a chatbot for the Indian Penal Code.
 We'll start by downloading the official Indian Penal Code document, and then we'll create a chatbot that can interact with it.
 Users will be able to ask questions about the Indian Penal Code and have a conversation with it.

-This code allows us to interact with an IPC PDF document.
-We can extract text from it and easily look up specific sections right from the console.
-Here’s how it all works:
+---

-1. **Extracting Text**: We’re using the **fitz** library to read the contents of the IPC PDF.
-The `extract` function goes through each page of the PDF and pulls out the text, so we have all the information we need right at our fingertips.
+Imagine having a virtual assistant to help you navigate the Indian Penal Code (IPC) effortlessly.
+This chatbot interacts with an IPC PDF document, making legal information easily accessible.
+Here’s how it works:

-2. **Searching Sections**: When we want to find a specific section, we can use the `search` function.
-This function looks through the extracted text to find lines that match our query, and it does so in a case-insensitive way—so we don’t have to worry about how we type our search terms.
+1. **Extracting Text**: The **fitz** library reads the IPC document, using the `extract` function to pull text from every page.
+You’ll have all the essential information right at your fingertips.
-3. **Chatbot Interface**: The `chatbot` function creates a simple interactive interface.
-Users can ask questions about the IPC, and it responds by providing the relevant text from the document.
-This makes it super easy to find the information we need without scrolling through pages of legal text.
+2. **Searching Sections**: Need to find a specific section?
+The `search` function scans the extracted text for your queries in a case-insensitive way, ensuring you get relevant results without worrying about case sensitivity.
-4. **Exit Option**: The program keeps running, allowing us to ask as many questions as we want.
-When we’re done, we can just type “exit,” and the program will close.
+3. **Chatbot Interface**: Engage with the `chatbot` function to ask questions about the IPC.
+It provides relevant text directly from the document, making it easy to find information without sifting through pages of legal jargon.

 > Get the IPC PDF document [here](https://drive.google.com/file/d/1e09QDtNREkvcDg3YFR74h7tyZmGMoo7n/view?usp=drivesdk).

 ---
 ### Python Code:

 ```python